ThilinaDGunasekara/In-Memory-Library-System/README.md

-# This is in memory library management system
+# This is a library management system..

 [LICENSE](LICENSE)